Learning through Probing: a decentralized reinforcement learning architecture for social dilemmas: Abstract

 \section{Abstract}

 Multi-agent reinforcement learning has received significant interest in recent years notably due to the advancements made in deep reinforcement learning which have allowed for the developments of new architectures and learning algorithms.
-Using social dilemmas as the training ground, we present a novel learning architecture, \textit{Learning through Probing} (LTP), where agents utilize a probing mechanism to incorporate how their opponent's behavior changes when an agent takes an action.
+However, while they have been successful at solving stationary games, there has been less development in cooperation-type games due to the nature of these algorithms to optimize their play against the opponent's \textit{current} strategy and don't consider how that strategy can change.
+Using social dilemmas, notably the Iterated Prisoner's Dilemma (IPD) as the training ground, we present a novel learning architecture, \textit{Learning through Probing} (LTP), where Q-learning agents utilize a probing mechanism to determine how an opponent's strategy changes when an agent takes an action.
 We use distinct training phases and adjust rewards according to the overall outcome of the experiences accounting for changes to the opponents behavior.
 We introduce a parameter $\eta$ to determine the significance of these future changes to opponent behavior.
-When applied to the Iterated Prisoner's Dilemma, LTP agents demonstrate that they can learn to cooperate with each other, achieving higher average cumulative rewards than other reinforcement learning methods while also maintaining good performance in playing against static agents that are present in Axelrod tournaments.
+When applied to the IPD, LTP agents demonstrate that they can learn to cooperate with each other, achieving higher average cumulative rewards than other reinforcement learning methods while also maintaining good performance in playing against static agents that are present in Axelrod tournaments.
 We compare this method with traditional reinforcement learning algorithms and agent-tracking techniques to highlight key differences and potential applications.
-We also draw attention to the differences between solving games and societal-like interactions and analyze the training of Q-learning agents in makeshift \textit{societies}.
-This is to emphasize how cooperation may emerge in societies and demonstrate this using environments where interactions with opponents are determined through a random encounter format of the iterated prisoner's dilemma.
+We also draw attention to the differences between solving games and studying behaviour using societal-like interactions and analyze the training of Q-learning agents in makeshift \textit{societies}.
+This is to emphasize how cooperation may emerge in societies and demonstrate this using environments where interactions with opponents are determined through a random encounter format of the IPD.